-Poisons and dangerous products for your dog
+Poisons and dangerous products for dogs

-Stay calm: what matters is calling quickly
+What matters first: calling quickly

 Move your dog away from the product